TiddoLangerak/jest-teardown/README.md

 - When placed in a `beforeAll`, it'll run as `afterAll`
 - When placed in a test, it'll run at the end of the test

-This allows to put setup & teardown together in reusable utility functions, which can be used in any desired scope.
+This allows to put setup & teardown together in reusable utility functions, which can then be used wherever needed.

 # Usage
 Using the example from [Jest's documentation](https://jestjs.io/docs/setup-teardown), with an `initializeCityDatabase` setup method and a `clearCityDatabase` teardown method:

 ## Idiomatic usage

-For when you have commonly used setup & teardown routines.

 ```javascript
 // test-utils/city-database.js